KSA Tutoring – Kansas Students

 Get Your Child Ready for the KSA

-SchoolTutoring Academy’s KSA Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship KSA Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s KSA Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship KSA Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 The Kansas State Assessments provide comprehensive oversight for teaching and learning in the areas of Reading, Writing, Mathematics, Science and History-Government.
 The tests that make up the Kansas State Assessments fulfill the requirements of state and federal laws that mandate yearly testing in core subject areas.

 Format of the KSA